 Article 7 Officers of the Association

-Officers of the Association: The Officers of the Association are: President, Vice-President, Treasurer, Secretary, and Financial Secretary.
+A Officers of the Association: The Officers of the Association are: President, Vice-President, Treasurer, Secretary, and Financial Secretary.
 These officers shall be elected from among the voting membership.
 Each shall serve for a term of two years following election, or until his or her successor is elected and qualifies.
 There shall be no established order of succession to any office.
 As a condition to being seated as an Officer, all Officers of the Association shall be required to 1) be members in good standing, 2) clear background screening as required by USATF; 3) comply with the USATF SafeSport Program.

+B Removal of Officers and Committee Chairs:

+Any officer of USATF Mid Atlantic may be removed for good cause by a two-thirds vote of the Association Membership present and voting at a regular meeting or special meeting called for this purpose and provided the requisite notice for such meeting (see Article 6) shall properly given setting forth the removal vote on its agenda.
+Prior to any such vote the Officer shall be given thirty (30) days prior written notice of the proposed action and a just cause statement together with notice of a right to a show cause hearing before the Association’s Executive Board.

+Any elected Committee Chair may be removed for good cause by a two-thirds vote of that Committee’s members at a regular or special meeting called for this purpose provided requisite notice for such meeting shall be properly given setting forth the removal vote on its agenda.
+Prior to any such vote the Committee Chair shall be given thirty (30) days prior written notice of the proposed action and a just cause statement together with notice of a right to a show cause hearing before the Association’s Executive Board.

+Appointed Committee Chairs may be removed by the President.
+Appointed Committee Chairs subject to removal shall receive written notice of just cause for removal prior to the President’s appointment of a replacement.

+C Replacement of Officers

 Should the President become unable to fulfill the duties of office or resign, the Vice-President shall become the President and shall serve the unexpired term.
 A special election shall be held at the next quarterly meeting to elect a Vice-President who shall serve the unexpired term.
 If any office becomes vacant during the last six (6) months of the term, the President may appoint a successor for the unexpired term.
 If any elective office becomes vacant prior to the last six (6) months of the term, a special election shall be held at the next quarterly meeting to elect a replacement for the unexpired term.

+Should the position of an elected Committee Chair become vacant for any reason a replacement shall be elected or by the members of that committee as provided for under these bylaws.
+The replacement of appointed Committee Chairs shall be made by the President.

+If the election or appointment under this provision is undertaken by virtue of the removal of an Officer or Committee Chair), no such election or appointment shall occur prior to the conclusion of any show cause hearing or expiration of the period for a request for such a hearing before the Executive Board.

 Article 8 Elections